John Major: Final years in Parliament (1997-2001)

 Speculation over Major's leadership had continued since his re-election in 1995, and intensified as it became increasingly likely that the Conservatives would suffer a landslide defeat in the upcoming general election.
 During this period, Michael Portillo had frequently been touted as the favourite to replace Major, but lost his seat in the election, thus eliminating him from the running.
 Although many Conservative MPs wanted Major to resign as leader immediately because of the 1997 election loss, there was a movement among the grassroots of the party, encouraged by his political allies, to have him stay on as leader until the autumn.
 Lord Cranborne, his chief of staff during the election, and the chief whip, Alastair Goodlad, both pleaded with him to stay on: they argued that remaining as leader for a few months would give the party time to come to terms with the scale of defeat before electing a successor.
 Major refused, saying: "It would be terrible, because I would be presiding with no authority over a number of candidates fighting for the crown.
 It would merely prolong the agony."

 Major served as Leader of the Opposition for seven weeks while the leadership election to replace him was underway.
 He formed a temporary Shadow Cabinet, but with seven of his Cabinet ministers having lost their seats at the election, and with few senior MPs left to replace them, several MPs had to hold multiple briefs.
 Major himself served as shadow foreign secretary (having served as foreign secretary for three months in 1989) and Shadow Secretary of State for Defence, and the office of Shadow Secretary of State for Scotland was left vacant until after the 2001 general election as the party no longer had any Scottish MPs.
 Major's resignation as Conservative leader formally took effect on 19 June 1997 after the election of William Hague.

 Major's Resignation Honours were announced on 1 August 1997.
-He remained active in Parliament, regularly attending and contributing in debates.
+He remained active in Parliament, regularly attending and contributing to debates.
 He stood down from the House of Commons at the 2001 general election, having announced his retirement from Parliament on 10 March 2000.
 Jonathan Djanogly took over as MP for Huntingdon, retaining the seat for the Conservatives at the 2001 election.

 Like some post-war former prime ministers (such as Edward Heath), Major turned down a peerage when he retired from the House of Commons in 2001.
 He said that he wanted a "firebreak from politics" and to focus on writing and his business, sporting and charity work.